SankalpBahad/GReddit-Web-App/README.md

-# DASS-Assignment-1
-This is the ReadME file for DASS Assignment-1 Submission.
+# This is the ReadME file Greddit Web Application

 The react app (frontend) can be run by executing the command 'npm start' in the frontend folder's terminal The backend can be started by executing the command 'npm run dev' in the backend folder's terminal.